-The 911MPE-IC4000 is our high performance impact crusher or better known as Hammer Mill Grinder.
+Our high-performance impact crusher or better known for good small scale Hammer Mill Grinding.
 Specially engineered to outperform those run-of-the-mill chain mills often falsely called hammer mills.
-This crusher is effectively a small scale replica of industrial impactors.
+This crusher is effectively a small-scale replica of industrial impactors.

 Its 3″ x 3″ feed inlet swallows rocks only to let them out after being reduced to 100% passing 1/16″ (1.5 mm).